Adventurous Culture Tour – 14 Days

 Walking Time: 5 Hours

-On the fourth day of our trek, we descend to Sauli Bazaar and continue our trek to Naya pul which is about 5 hours trek, then, catch our vehicle and drive back to Pokhara.
+On the fourth day of our trek, we descend to Sauli Bazaar then, hop on to a local jeep and drive back to Pokhara.

 Overnight: Hotel

-Five hour scenic drive to Chitwan by private vehicle.
-Arrival at Wild Life Camp and a welcome drink
+Five hour scenic drive to Chitwan.
+Arrival at the resort and a welcome drink

 14:00: Lunch, then two hours free time.